jcatoe/til/docker/access-a-postgres-database-from-the-cli.md

-# Connect To A Postgres Database
+# Access A Postgres Database From The CLI

 First you need to get the container ID or container name of your Postgres container.
 ```